The Best Coffee Tampers In The UK 2022

 My Observations

-This one is has a similar shaped deal with to the Edesia tamper above, but a mildly more fundamental shaped base – and comes with a tamper mat, for the tamper to sit in.
+This one is has a similar shaped handle to the Edesia tamper above, but a slightly more basic shaped base – and comes with a tamper mat, for the tamper to sit in.

 The blurb states this is to protect the base from the kitchen worktop, but come on, it’s stainless steel!

-I reckon the worktop probably needs protecting from it, not the other way around ;-), nevertheless in any case, has a mat to put it in.
-It apparently weighs 340g, so rather heavy weight.
+I reckon the worktop probably needs protecting from it, not the other way around ;-), but in any case, has a mat to put it in.
+It apparently weighs 340g, so quite heavy weight.

 Check Price - Amazon UK